Unbiased approximation of posteriors via coupled particle Markov chain Monte Carlo: Simulation studies

 \section{Simulation studies}

-In all our applications, Algorithm~\ref{alg:FK} adapts the Feynman-Kac model with $N_0=10^4$ particles, an ESS threshold of $\gamma_0=0.8$ to determine $\alpha_{0:S}$ and a correlation threshold of $\zeta_0=0.95$ for $m_{0:S}$.
-Subsequent use of SMC algorithms applies adaptive resampling with $\gamma = 0.5$.
-All empirical results in this paper use Rao-Blackwellization when computing $\bar{h}_k^l$.
+In all our applications, Algorithm~\ref{alg:FK} sets up a Feynman-Kac model via a preliminary run that uses $N_0=10^4$ particles, an ESS threshold of $\gamma_0=0.8$ to determine $\alpha_{0:S}$ and a correlation threshold of $\zeta_0=0.95$ for $m_{0:S}$.
+Subsequent executions of SMC algorithms use adaptive resampling with ESS threshold $\gamma = 0.5$, i.e.~we resample, (Step~\ref{step:resample} of Algorithm~\ref{alg:smc}) only if ESS drops below $\gamma N$.
+All empirical results use Rao-Blackwellization when computing $\bar{h}_k^l$.